OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 For example, you can call the `getItemOrNullObject()` method on a collection such as **Worksheets** to retrieve an item from the collection.
 The `getItemOrNullObject()` method returns the specified item if it exists; otherwise, it returns an object whose `isNullObject` property is set to `true`.
 Your code can then evaluate this property to determine whether the object exists.

 > [!NOTE]
 > The `*OrNullObject` variations do not ever return the JavaScript value `null`.
 They return ordinary Office proxy objects.
-If the object does not exist then the `isNullObject` property of the object is set to `true`.
+If the the entity that the object represents does not exist then the `isNullObject` property of the object is set to `true`.
 Do not test the returned object for nullity or falsity.
 It is never `null`, `false`, or `undefined`.

 The following code sample attempts to retrieve an Excel worksheet named "Data" by using the `getItemOrNullObject()` method.
 If a worksheet with that name does not exist, a new sheet is created.
 Note that the code does not load the `isNullObject` property.
 Office automatically loads this property when `context.sync` is called, so you do not need to explicitly load it with something like `datasheet.load('isNullObject')`.